Global-Health-Labs/DROP/docs/NAAT/NAAT Hamilton Files.md

 | pcr_384     | PCR plate with 384 wells.| 384 | Hamilton #814305 or Biorad HSP3801|
 | template_96 | PCR plate with 96 wells (for template ONLY)| 96 | Same as pcr_96|

-The product information is for examples of plates and reservoirs that have been used previously.
-If the plate follows SBS plate format it should be functional in this plate layout.
+The product information includes examples of plates and reservoirs that have been successfully used in previous experiments.
+As long as the plate conforms to the SBS (Society for Biomolecular Screening) format, it should be compatible with this deck layout.

 ### Pipette Tips
 The deck layout has been defined with the following pipette tips on the deck.